-Students who are eligible for educational reimbursement from their employer must pay in full at the beginning of the term or apply for a payment plan and provide appropriate documentation to the Bursar's Office from the employer, including a copy of the employer policy.
+Students who are eligible for educational reimbursement from their employer must pay in full at the beginning of the term or apply for a payment plan and provide appropriate documentation to the Office of Student Accounts from the employer, including a copy of the employer policy.
 If employer educational assistance payments are made to DCC directly, any credit balance that results will be refunded to the student.